-This is the connection to the drain (see Functional Block Diagram) of the internal P-Channel MOSFET and drain of the N-Channel MOSFET.
+This is the connection to the drain of the internal P-channel MOSFET and drain of the N-channel MOSFET.
 This is a high frequency, high power connection.
 Therefore, traces should be kept as short and as wide as practical.